o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

    : These discards occur due to errors in the received packet, indicating an upstream problem rather than an issue with the device dropping the errored packets, including: header checksum errors and invalid packet errors (i.e., incorrect version, incorrect header length, invalid options, and other malformed packet conditions).

    * discards/errors/l3/mtu-exceeded/:
    : These discards occur when the packet size exceeds the applicable MTU.
-The subclasses distinguish whether the forwarding node was permitted to fragment the packet ({{?RFC791}}, {{?RFC8200}}).
+The subclasses distinguish whether the forwarding node was permitted to fragment the packet ({{Sections 3.1 and 3.2 of !RFC791}}, {{Sections 4.5 and 5 of !RFC8200}}).

    * discards/errors/l3/ttl-expired:
    : These discards occur due to TTL (or Hop limit) expiry.
 These can occur, e.g., for the following reasons: normal trace-route operations, end-system TTL/Hop limit set too low, or routing loops in the network.